MAKE A CHANGE BECOME A COUNCILLOR

 There are six simple steps to becoming a councillor:

 - Check for elections in your area by emailing your elections officer

-- Submit your nomination to the returning officer — find out more about the process and the criteria
+- Submit your nomination to the returning officer — find out more about the process.

 - Wait for your nomination to be accepted

 - Your nomination is made public by the principal authority